 The girls were not in a hurry and I had so many questions.
 But I just asked one about their language. (yes, they spoke Pennsylvania Dutch) I wanted to ask what they most liked to do for fun.
 And I wondered if they were curious about the world of "The English" as we are called.
 But I refrained from prying.
 Instead I shared a quick story with them.

-When I was about Mary's age, I saw my first Amish buggy and thought it would be wonderful to have horses instead of cars.
+I saw my first Amish buggy, when I was about Mary's age.
+I thought it would be wonderful to have horses instead of cars.
 When I was about Lydia's age, I begged my parents to remove the electric sockets in my room so I could live like the Amish and use candles and kerosene lamps.
 My parents didn't go along with that, so I pondered and fretted about how I could find a way to go off and live with an Amish family.
 At least for a while.
 That never happened, but I didn't stop dreaming about what that would have been like.